Housing and residence life regulations

 Sales, Solicitation, and Canvassing

 Door-to-door solicitation, sales, and canvassing are not permitted in any area within the residential community.
-Door-to-door distribution of flyers or leaflets or the placement of these items on cars is prohibited.
-Students may not engage in any sales or business activities in their room or within any public area of the residential community.
+Door-to-door distribution of flyers or leaflets or placing these items on cars is prohibited.
+Students may not engage in any sales or business activities in their rooms or within any public area of the residential community.

 Sports and Activities

-In order to create a safe living environment, the playing or participating in sporting events or activities in rooms, hallways, balconies, courtyards, lounges and lobbies is prohibited.
-The use of athletic equipment in rooms is prohibited due to the disruption and damage it may cause.
+To create a safe living environment, playing or participating in sporting activities in rooms, hallways, balconies, courtyards, lounges, and lobbies is prohibited.
+The use of athletic equipment in rooms is not permitted due to the disruption and damage it may cause.
 Bouncing or throwing athletic equipment at or off buildings is also prohibited.

 Tobacco Use

-Lynn University is dedicated to promoting a healthy and comfortable environment for students, faculty, staff and visitors.
-To meet this commitment, smoking and tobacco use are prohibited on campus.
+Lynn University is dedicated to promoting a healthy and comfortable environment for students, faculty, staff, and visitors.
+To meet this commitment, all tobacco products are prohibited in all university facilities and on the grounds of any property owned or leased by Lynn University, except in designated official smoking areas.
 See the Smoking and Tobacco Use Policy.

 Definitions

-Smoking—means inhaling, exhaling, burning, or other personal use of any lit or unlit tobacco or simulated tobacco product, including cigarettes, electronic cigarettes, cigars, electronic cigars, hookahs, pipe tobacco, and any other tobacco products or simulated tobacco products.
+Smoking—means inhaling, exhaling, burning, or other personal use of any lit or unlit tobacco or simulated tobacco product, including cigarettes, electronic cigarettes and/or vapes, cigars, electronic cigars, hookahs, pipe tobacco, and any other tobacco products or simulated tobacco products.

 Procedures/Guidelines